 apt install mysql-server mysql-client -y.
 During the installation you have to set a password for the MySQL user "root".

-- Now open PuTTY again and go to the directory where phpMyAdmin will be installed using the command
+- Go to the directory where phpMyAdmin will be installed using the command

 - Now you have to rename the directory to "phpmyadmin".
-Use the command
+Use this command:

 - After that, assign the required permissions to the phpMyAdmin directory using the command

 - Now create an Apache2 configuration file for phpMyAdmin by executing the command